National Trust for Historic Preservation Board of Trustees

 Phoebe Tudor

-Vice Chair; Elected 2015, 2018, 2021-2024
+Chair; Elected 2015, 2018, 2021, 2024-2026

-(Houston, TX) serves as a Vice Chair of the Board of Trustees.
+(Houston, TX) serves as the Chair of the Board of Trustees.
 Mrs. Tudor is a preservationist and community volunteer, primarily in the areas of the arts, quality of life, and education.
 She served for seven years on the Houston Archeological and Historical Commission, three of those as Chairman.
 She is the founder and Chairman of the Julia Ideson Library Preservation Partners, responsible for raising funds and overseeing the restoration and addition to the city’s oldest library.
 Mrs. Tudor was the Centennial Chairman for Hermann Park, which raised money for a new Centennial Garden and Pavilion.
 Mrs. Tudor is chair and co-founder of the Astrodome Conservancy, working to establish a public-private partnership to help repurpose Houston’s Astrodome.

 Mrs. Tudor has a B.A in Art History from the University of Virginia and an M.A. in Historic Preservation from Columbia University.
 She was appointed the Mayor’s Preservationist of the Year in 2013 and received the President’s Award from Preservation Houston in 2014.
 She serves on the Dean’s Advisory Board of the Rice University School of Architecture.
 She serves on the boards of the Nantucket Historical Association, The Museum of Fine Arts Houston, The Houston Parks Board, Preservation Houston, The Hermann Park Conservancy, the Bond Oversight Committee for the Houston Independent School District, and is President of the Board of the Houston Ballet.
 Mrs. Tudor and her husband, Bobby, were named Philanthropists of the Year by the Association of Fundraising Professionals in 2009.
 They have three children.